 To share your story from the field of youth development — in direct service, advocacy or funding — please go online to youthtoday.org/from-the-field.
-Our editors will follow up with you!
+Use the link to contact our editors and they will follow up with you!

 I recently reconnected with Jessica Lovius, a fun-loving 18-year-old of Haitian descent bound for Franklin & Marshall College this fall on a Posse scholarship.
 She smiled broadly as she left the White House, where she represented After-school All-Stars (ASAS) at Michelle Obama’s Beating the Odds Summit on July 23.
 The gathering brought together 136 low-income high school students to promote the skills needed to graduate high school and attend college.

 When I asked Jessica what she got from her trip to the White House, she said, “I was reminded how important it is to be a leader and that my opinion matters to adults.”

 These are important lessons all too often lost on adults in education.
 Working in Washington, D.C., there is no shortage of youth-serving leaders, funders, researchers, policymakers, advocates, conference organizers and training gurus who love what they do for young people but miss the daily interaction they once had with kids in a classroom, camp or after-school setting.
 As one colleague joked, “There are way too many groups with ‘children’ in their name, but with staff who would be hard-pressed to name any children.”